 Do I have to order the same photo/pose for all my prints?
 Definitely not.
 Each print can be an entirely different picture.
 The one exception is a sheet of wallets.
 Wallets come 8 to a sheet, and all 8 wallets on that sheet must be the same picture.
 However if you order two sheets of wallets, for the second sheet you can pick a different picture (i.e. one sheet = one pose, two sheets = two poses, three sheets = three poses, etc.).

 What is the difference between a Facebook JPEG and a Digital Archive?
 A Digital Archive is a high resolution, large JPEG file of a single photo.
 Digital Archives are fully edited and come with a reproduction license.
 This means you can use the photo for any personal needs, such as for your Christmas cards, posting online, and making as many prints as you want in whatever sizes from the photo lab of your choice.
 When you purchase a Digital Archive, you are purchasing the rights to reproduce the image.
 Facebook JPEGs, however, do NOT come with a reproduction license and CANNOT be printed or used for Christmas cards, etc. A Facebook JPEG is a low resolution, small JPEG file of a single photo.
 Facebook JPEGs are intended for use on Facebook and other social media only.
 They have a watermark that cannot be removed under any circumstances.
 If you know you will need to use an image for several different purposes, including getting prints made of the image, you should purchase the Digital Archive of that image.

 Does my session fee include a CD of all the images from the photo shoot?
-Your session fee does not include a CD of all the images.
-Images may be purchased individually as either Digital Archives or Facebook JPEGs.
+No, your session fee does not include a CD of all the images.
+Digital images may be purchased individually and in collections as either Digital Archives or Facebook JPEGs.